 This track features Sarah’s arrangement of the piece, performed by Dream Logic (Harley Card, Rob McBride, Jeff Luciani and Sarah) and also features special guest vocalist Ashley St. Pierre.
 Ashley and Sarah originally performed this arrangement of “The Apple Tree Carol” at their self-produced 2015 performance, “Comfort & Joy“, a fundraising concert to support Syrian refugee resettlement efforts.

 The track was recorded “live-off-the-floor” in spring 2018 at Joe Lapinski’s WOW!
 Recording Studio and Creative Music Space in St. Catharines, Ontario.
-One more extra special thing about this release: the cover artwork is by none other than Sarah’s sister, Stephanie Lake!
+One more extra special thing about this release: the cover artwork was designed by Sarah’s sister, Stephanie Lake.

 Here’s the special deal about streaming this track:

 The proceeds of this track go directly to helping those in need of refuge.
-You may not be aware that the profits from one single digital stream pays approximately $0.006 to the artist.
-Sarah is suggesting a change that would make the most out of this carol’s power: when you stream the track online, please consider making a donation of the amount of your choosing to your local women’s shelter.
-It’s a sort of pay-what-you-can honour system, in the spirit of the holiday season but not limited to it, as donations can be made throughout the year as well!
+The profits from one single digital stream pays approximately $0.006 to the artist.
+We are suggesting a change that would make the most out of this music’s power: when streaming the track online, please consider making a donation of the amount of your choosing to your local women’s shelter.
+It’s a sort of pay-what-you-can honour system, in the spirit of the holiday season but not limited to it, as donations can be made throughout the year as well.
 50% of all digital download proceeds will go directly to the St. Catharines, Ontario women’s shelter, Gillian’s Place.

 “This is a strong album that will leave you eager to hear more…” – Justin Litun, IAJE Canada Newsletter